erikh/scarlett-school/lessons/unix/8-devices-and-links.md

 use any kind of link, we use the `ln` command.
 To use a symbolic link, you must provide the `-s` flag, like so:

-    $ ln -s to from
+    $ ln -s from to

-Note how the target comes first, and the origin comes second.
-This trips a lot of people up!

 Hard links are different.
-Each filesystem's mount point has a special table of numbers that correspond to the data on your computer's physical disk.
+Each file system's mount point has a special table of numbers that correspond to the data on your computer's physical disk.
 These numbers are mapped to the name of the files in your filesystem.
 These numbers are called "inodes", and it is not important how they work.